|

 who presents an idiosyncratic megalomaniac with a staggering walk and

-wild eyes which harbour far more than this film is able to cover.
+wild eyes that harbour far more than this film is able to manifest.

 Released with both a German and an English language track – both of